 Roast the sauce for an hour at 375F.
 During this time I prep the pasta by cooking it to al dente, saving some of the cooking water, and measuring the heavy cream.
 That way, when the sauce is done I can EAT.

 When the sauce has roasted, the liquid will have reduced a good bit and the tomatoes will be dark in color.
 This is where the magic happens, too: the flavors meld together and are just so savory and comforting after this hour in the oven.

 Taste this one more time and add more salt if you'd like, or a few splashes of pasta water if the sauce is overly thick.
 It should coat the pasta with just a bit leftover in the bottom of the skillet.

 Yeah yeah yeah DINNER IS SERVED.

 Parm + crushed red + any herbs for sprinkling if you'd like.
-Garlic bread for dunking obviously because it's the holidays.
+Garlic bread for dunking obviously because that sauce allllll needs a home.

 Because of the cream, this is perfect served right away.
-It's great heated up too, but really perfect immediately out of the oven.
+It's great heated up too, but really the most perfect immediately out of the oven.
 The sweet tomatoes and cream are perfect with the spicy sausage, and heartiness of the sauce from the fatty sausage is just so perfect this time of year.

-I want this for NYE, the Super Bowl, and every snow day this year.
+I want this for NYE, the Super Bowl, and every snow day for the rest of my life.
 And then once on that random weekend in spring that gets cold one more time before real warm weather.